Freiburg 4-1 RB Leipzig

 Advertisement

-The SC Freiburg squad unite before kick-off, ready for a defining afternoon at the Europa-Park-Stadion. - IMAGO
+The Freiburg squad unite before kick-off, ready for a defining afternoon at the Europa-Park-Stadion. - IMAGO

 Freiburg fly out of the blocks